Michal-Radomski/Game-World/README.md

 ## About

 GAMEWORLD is a web application developed in ReactJS using Firebase.
 The information about the games was taken from the IGDB
 API: [IGDB API](https://api-docs.igdb.com/#about).
-Our application is a website about.
-This is where users can read about games in articles and on game pages.
-Users can also create articles, post comments and rate games if they log in.
+Users can read about the games in articles or on the pages of the game.
+In addition, they can also create articles, post comments, and rate games if they are logged in.

 This is a project developed during a 6-months long "Junior Frontend Developer" bootcamp organized by InfoShare Academy.
 The main goal of the project was to create a complex ReactJS web application using knowledge gained during the course.